- Prospective Students

 Application information for SFU’s graduate program in mathematics

 The application system is now CLOSED.
 Our graduate programs intake once per year in the Fall semester.
-The application system opened on October 21, 2020 and closed on January 15, 2021, for the next intake starting in September 2021.
+The application system will open on October 22, 2021 and close on January 14, 2022, for the next intake starting in September 2022.

 Incomplete applications will not be considered and the application fee will not be refunded.